Best Online Healthcare Programs in Wisconsin (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online healthcare degree in Wisconsin offers a flexible path to a high-demand career.
-Wisconsin salaries are approximately 7.0% higher than the national average for healthcare roles.
+Wisconsin offers competitive wages for healthcare professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Wisconsin students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online healthcare programs and are ranked based on affordability, graduation rates, and student outcomes in Wisconsin.